• About Us

 History of Kotilingeshwara Temple, Kolar

-This temple has been constructed by Swami Sambha Shiva Murthy in the year 1980.
-The first linga was installed in 1980 and since then there have been many lingas present in the temple.
+This temple was constructed by Swami Sambha Shiva Murthy in 1980.
+The first linga was installed in 1980, and since then, there have been many lingas present in the temple.
 There is also a huge and tall Nandi installed beside the linga.
 The Nandi is 11 mt tall and sits over a huge platform.

-Within the premises of the temple, there are about eleven other temples for different deities.
+Within the temple’s premises are about eleven other temples for different deities.
 The first of them includes the temple of Lord Vishnu, Lord Brahma, and Lord Maheshwara temples.
 This is followed by a temple of Lord Kotilingeshwara.

 Kotilingeshwara Temple, Kolar temple